CommunityToolkit/Datasync/docs/content/samples/todoapp/avalonia.md

 ## Run the application first

-The Avalonia sample uses an in-memory Sqlite store (debug mode) or a file Sqlite store (Release mode) for storing its data.
+The Avalonia sample uses an in-memory Sqlite store for storing its data.
 The sample can run on Desktop, Mobile and Browser.
 To run the application locally:

 * [Configure Visual Studio for Avalonia development](https://docs.avaloniaui.net/docs/welcome).
 * Open `samples/todoapp/Samples.TodoApp.sln` in Visual Studio.